Jan Janszoon: Escape and return to Morocco

 After Janszoon returned to Morocco in 1640, he was appointed as Governor of the great fortress of Oualidia, near Safi.
 He resided at the Castle of Maladia.
 In December 1640, a ship arrived with a new Dutch consul, who brought Lysbeth Janszoon van Haarlem, Janszoon's daughter by his Dutch wife, to visit her father.
 When Lysbeth arrived, Janszoon "was seated in great pomp on a carpet, with silk cushions, the servants all around him".
 She saw that Murat Reis had become a feeble, old man.
 Lysbeth stayed with her father until August 1641, when she returned to Holland.
 Little is known of Janszoon thereafter.
 The date of his death remains unknown.

 Marriages and issue

-In 1596, by an unknown Dutch woman, Janszoon's first child was born, Lysbeth Janszoon van Haarlem.
+In 1603, by a Dutch woman Soetken Gaven, Janszoon's first child was born, Lysbeth Janszoon van Haarlem.
 After becoming a pirate, Janszoon met an unknown woman in Cartagena, Spain, whom he would marry.
 The identity of this woman is historically vague, but the consensus is that she was of a multi-ethnic background, considered "Morisco" in Spain.
 Historians have claimed she was nothing more than a concubine, others claim she was a Muslim Mudéjar who worked for a Christian noble family, and other claims have been made that she was a "Moorish princess."
-Through this marriage, Janszoon had four children: Abraham Janszoon van Salee (b.
-1602), Philip Janszoon van Salee (b.
-1604), Anthony Janszoon van Salee (b.
-1607), and Cornelis Janszoon van Salee (b.
-1608).
+Through this marriage, Janszoon had two children: Abraham Janszoon van Salee and Anthony Janszoon van Salee.

 It is speculated that Janszoon married for a third time to the daughter of Sultan Moulay Ziden in 1624.